Meditations – The Wormwood Star

 So begins The Wormwood Star, a poem by Czeslaw Milosz.

-The finale of The Wormwood Star has been used in some Christian literature as a malevolent hint of the atheistic version of the delusion of total control, due to its use of the language of totalitarianism and its invocation of the greatest of the Roman persecutors.
+The finale of The Wormwood Star has been used in some Christian literature as a malevolent hint of the anti-Christian delusion of total control, due to its use of the language of totalitarianism and its invocation of the greatest of the Roman persecutors.
 So the reader might know something of it, but what does the full poem say, and who was Czeslaw Milosz?

 It turns out that Czeslaw Milosz was an interesting man indeed.
 He is probably the only person to be awarded a Nobel Prize (in Literature) and to be declared Righteous Among the Nations for having rescued Jews during the Second World War.
 Originally repelled by the anti-Semitism of prewar Polish right-wing politics and attracted to atheism as a youth, he defected from the postwar Polish Communist government.
 His book The Captive Mind became a staple of anti-totalitarian literature; in it he wrote a comment that is a clear reinforcement of the wisdom of the-salt-of-the-earth view of Jesus: “My own decision [to defect] proceeded, not from the functioning of the reasoning mind, but from the stomach” – he concluded the intellect can rationalize anything, but the moral sense can take only so much before it revolts.
 He later returned to the Church and died a Christian.
 His writings should be more widely known, and this essay is meant in part to encourage anyone so interested to seek them out.